Document

 Quarterly update

 Pressure has been building in the service since the outbreak of Covid-19.
 In 2022/23, a pre-audit 0.58% Local Authority error rate breached the upper threshold of 0.54%, resulting in a loss of £122,925.
 Post-audit, the final subsidy loss was £191,235 after extrapolations.
 As part of a commitment to continued service improvement, including staff development, 2024/25 has seen an increased amount of quality assurance measures in year.
 These increased measures have also been a result of the issues previously identified, as well as areas for improvement identified in some of the quality review deep dives.
 A DWP support review was also undertaken in 2024 to help improve processes, procedures and approaches.
 The outturn LA error for 2023/24 was for a pre-audit figure of 0.24%, below the lower threshold of 0.48%, leaving some headroom.
-However, the audit has identified some errors which, after extrapolation, has pushed the error rate over the lower threshold.
-The audit is still in progress and therefore the risk is extremely high that any further large or extrapolated error could result in going over the upper threshold and a higher loss of subsidy.
-At month 6, the forecast error rate for 2024/25 is 0.59% based on current caseload expenditure following the identification of two large errors: a £15k error from 2016 (Census legacy) and one £11k error from 2021 (during Covid).
-As customers move to Universal Credit during 2024/25, this will reduce the expenditure population, further increasing the year-end error rate as high as 0.69%.
-The pre-audit position year-end error rate position will therefore be above the upper threshold limit, resulting in subsidy loss during 2024/25.
+However, the audit identified some errors which, after extrapolation, has pushed the error rate over the lower threshold to 0.51% and a loss of £58,687 in subsidy.
+It ended below the upper threshold however.
+At month 9, the current error rate for 2024/25 is 0.38% following the identification of two large errors: a £15k error from 2016 (Census legacy) and one £11k error from 2021 (during Covid).
+As customers move to Universal Credit during 2024/25, this will reduce the expenditure population, further increasing the expected year-end error rate to a forecast of 0.44%.
+The forecast pre-audit year-end error rate position will therefore be only £8,865 beneath the lower threshold limit, with very little headroom to the lower and upper threshold limits for extrapolated audit errors.
+Therefore a loss of subsidy is again anticipated in 2024/25.

 Target Risk